fulcrumapp/fulcrum-js/README.markdown

 ### Tests

-Be sure you've compiled to javascript and then
+Be sure you've compiled to javascript and then:

 ```
 npm test